-Conclusion
+Conclusion and Future Research

 Data from this large survey of breathlessness suggest considerable unmet need; both unexpressed demand and expressed demand that is sub-optimally met.
 Apart from aging, the factors associated with breathlessness are potentially modifiable suggesting that the online breath test could have a role in prompting useful interventions.
+The impact of tailored advice, using online surveys, on breathless might be the scope for future studies.
+Including normative data in future similar studies may also contextualise the findings and help the ability to generalise them.

 AUTHOR CONTRIBUTION